alextd/HandMeThatBrickLite/README.md

 [Hand Me That Brick](https://github.com/DingoDjango/HandMeThatBrick) has been integrated into RimWorld v1.0+, but I feel it still needs some tweaks to do what mod users wanted and got from the original mod.
 HMTB Lite does the following:

-- Haulers will haul to constructions frames and blueprints at a higher priority:
-  - Vanilla	- first haul everything to storage, then haul to construction.
-  - Modded	- first haul to construction, then haul to storage.
+- Pawns perform construction-related hauling before general hauling tasks.

-- Adds a toggle for Hand Me That Brick behaviour built into the Work tab.
-Compatible with popualr mods such as [Fluffy's WorkTab](https://github.com/FluffierThanThou/WorkTab).
+- Adds a toggle for construction-related hauling in the Work tab.
+Compatible with [Fluffy's WorkTab mod](https://github.com/FluffierThanThou/WorkTab).
   - [Here's how it looks in vanilla](https://i.imgur.com/8Ooq2ya.jpg)
   - [Here's how it looks with Fluffy's mod](https://i.imgur.com/kScn6We.jpg)

-- Fixes a bug where pawns will "haul resources" to buildings that do not have a resource requirement (such as simple graves).
+- Fixes a bug where pawns will "deliver resources" to buildings that do not have a resource requirement (such as simple graves).

 ![Notes](https://i.imgur.com/GSbppLC.png)